Biocidal products contain active substances which have the ability to fight harmful microbes or pests, and thereby protect people and surfaces.

 The Biocidal Products Regulation

-(EU No 528/2012) that went into effect on 1 September 2013 regulates biocidal products in a harmonised way across the European Union to ensure that they are safe to put on the market.
-It repeals and replaces the 98/8/EC.
+(EU No 528/2012) that came into effect on 1 September 2013 regulates biocidal products in a harmonised way across the EU to ensure that they are safe to put on the market.
+It repealed and replaces the Biocidal Products Directive 98/8/EC.

 A.I.S.E. is assisting with its implementation in several ways by contributing to discussion and activities with the European Commission, the competent authorities and the European Chemicals Agency (ECHA